Project-Herophilus/ACEFramework-HDF/README.md

 It is intended for persisting of data needed within the iDAAS.
 The current main usage is for auditing and logging activities.

-## Add-Ons
-This solution contains three supporting directories.
-The intent of these artifacts to enable resources to work locally: <br/>
-+ platform-scripts: support for some common platform activities.
-All the scripts are named to describe their capabilities <br/>
-+ platform-datatier: DDL that support this implementation

 ## Pre-Requisites
 For all iDaaS design patterns it should be assumed that you will either install as part of this effort, or have the following:
 1. An existing Kafka (or some flavor of it) up and running.
 Red Hat currently implements AMQ-Streams based on Apache Kafka; however, we